Frequently Asked CEaL Program Questions

 How can I get more information?

 To learn more about CCU, go to www.coastal.edu.
-If you have additional questions about the CEaL Program or need more information, please contact Daphne Holland, assistant provost of summer session initiatives and first year success, at email@example.com.
+If you have additional questions about the CEaL Program or need more information, please contact Daphne Holland, assistant provost of student success initiatives, at email@example.com.